logo

 Promoting Preventive Improving Access to Healthcare:

-Governments and healthcare providers should invest in infrastructure and policies aimed at making cancer screenings and diagnostic services more accessible, particularly in rural or underserved areas, to help prevent the development and spread of cancer.
+Governments and healthcare providers should invest in infrastructure and policies to improve access to screenings, especially in rural and underserved areas, to prevent spread.

 Advancement in Diagnostic Technology: